 2. Carbon reduction - Emissions of greenhouse gases produced during the manufacturing of PLA is lower than other plastics.
 In fact, the net greenhouse gas emission of the overall PLA production process could even be considered negative.
 How is that possible you ask?
 Well, carbon dioxide is consumed during the growth of corn.

 3. Insulating properties – For packaging, PLA is commonly used as an effective insulator in order to control the temperature of goods.
 PLA insulation helps keep the temperature of an internal product around 4 degrees Celsius at an average room temperature of 25-30 degrees Celsius for up to 30 hours.
+Temperature controlled packaging is important for retaining the quality and credibility of both pharmaceutical and food products.
+For more information on temperature controlled packaging and to discover how Swiftpak can support your requirements, take a look at our temperature controlled packaging page.

 4. Thermoplastic – PLA is a thermoplastic, meaning when heated at its melting point of 150 to 160 degrees Celsius, it will turn into a liquid.
 This means it can be re-purposed, set to cool and reheated again to form other shapes without degradation.
 This makes PLA a desirable material for recycling.